stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 The points are completely arbitrary.
-Ben won last time, but if I can make the score 1-1 after season two, then I figure you guys will be morally obligated to invite me back at the end of season three!
+Ben won last time, but if I can make the score 1-1 after season two, [__TIM:__ Ooh.] then I figure you guys will be morally obligated to invite me back at the end of season three!

 #### TIM